 Hands-on, social, and collaborative work placements will be offered:

 - Within companies in the Cornwall Innovation Centre

 - In rural areas to help build and launch agri-tech projects with local farmers

-Are you an employer interesting in providing a paid work placement for one of our interns?
-Learn more here.
+Are you an employer interested in providing a paid work placement for one of our interns?
+Learn more.

 Chatnie is from the Cornwall area and possesses a business degree in management and marketing.
 She has experience working with start-ups through the Saint Regis Mohawk Tribe.
 She is very passionate about entrepreneurship and economic development and is very excited to help individuals expand their professional horizons through the Ontario Emerging Jobs Institute.

 Thia Anthony relocated from Edmonton Alberta where she worked as an Administrative Assistant, Events and Training at Alberta Medical Association.
 She graduated with a Business Administrative – Marketing Diploma from the Northern Alberta Institute of Technology (NAIT).
 Thia is excited to join the Cornwall Innovation Centre team and is looking forward to growing with the organization.